5% discount for members of British Columbia sheep organizations continues for 2026!

 You need to provide the meds, syringes and drench gun.

-$40 per alpaca over 3
+$40 per alpaca over three

-No setup or travel fee
+No setup or travel fees

 Shearing is a job that must be done each year.
 Preparing your facilities and flock properly will make the job much easier on everyone involved.